simonsobs-uk/data-centre/docs/maintainer/computing-resources.md

 Point the user to [this section](#obtaining-unix-account) and ask them to send those info to you.

+0. If the user ssh key comment contains their email address, replace it with something else.
 1. Edit `/usr/local/etc/staged/common.yaml` on `vm77`, replace the following `ALL_CAP` variables accordingly,

     ```yaml